micahflack/blog/_posts/2023-09-29-VMware-Smartcards.md

 If you have had diffuculty getting the VMware Horizon Client to share access to your smartcards on Linux, there are few reasons why that might be happening.

-First off, we can check by referring to this knowledge base post from VMware for adding smartcard support to Ubuntu VMs - ["Set Up Smart Card Redirection on an Ubuntu/Debian Virtual Machine"](https://docs.vmware.com/en/VMware-Horizon/2306/linux-desktops-setup/GUID-FCF20C28-D384-4648-A20B-84144E119FED.html).
+First off, we can check by referring to this knowledge base post from VMware for adding smartcard support to Ubuntu VMs - [Set Up Smart Card Redirection on an Ubuntu/Debian Virtual Machine](https://docs.vmware.com/en/VMware-Horizon/2306/linux-desktops-setup/GUID-FCF20C28-D384-4648-A20B-84144E119FED.html).
 The advice is the same for hosts.
 All you need to do is install these packages:

     sudo apt-get install -y pcscd pcsc-tools pkg-config libpam-pkcs11 opensc libengine-pkcs11-openssl libnss3-tools